openedx/edx-platform/docs/course_authors/source/create_problem_component.rst

 -  The **Advanced Editor** converts the problem to edX’s XML standard and allows you to edit that XML directly.

-**Note** You can switch at any time from the Simple Editor to the Advanced Editor by clicking **Advanced Editor** in the top right corner of the Simple Editor interface.
+.. note:: You can switch at any time from the Simple Editor to the
+          Advanced Editor by clicking **Advanced Editor** in the top right corner of the Simple Editor interface.
 However, it is not possible to switch from the Advanced Editor to the Simple Editor.

 The Simple Editor
 ~~~~~~~~~~~~~~~~~